InvirganceDocumentation/convirgance-docs/docs/concepts.md

 ## Streams

 Java enhances the idea of unix streams (represented by `InputStream` and `OutputStream`) with the concept of `Iterator`.
 An iterator is a stream of data types a level above a byte stream.
-Each entry is a Java object of some sort.
+Each entry is a Java `Object`, the type of which is specified using a generic.

 Convirgance hooks into this feature of the langauge by implementing its streams of records as `Iterator<JSONObject>`.